samupino/bestmessina-website/README.md

 It's strongly recommended to install [Visual Studio Code](https://code.visualstudio.com/) to work on this website.
 It will make thing much easier for you.

 ### Clone this repository

+The following steps will let you download this repository on your computer, in a folder of your choice.
+This is a preliminary step required if you want to modify the website and see hot it looks like before publishing the changes to the public.

 1. Open Visual Studio Code
 2. Click on `Clone Git Repository...`